microsoft/Nclusion.jl/README.md

 # Nonparametric CLUstering of SIngle cell PopulatiONs (NCLUSION)

-NCLUSION package documentation, examples, and tutorials can be found here: <a href="https://microsoft.github.io/nclusion"> NCLUSION Documentation and Tutorials </a>

 ## Introduction

 Clustering is commonly used in single-cell RNA-sequencing (scRNA-seq) pipelines to characterize cellular heterogeneity.
 However, current methods face two main limitations.
 First, they require user-specified heuristics which add time and complexity to bioinformatic workflows; and, second, they rely on post-selective differential expression analyses to identify marker genes driving cluster differences which has been shown to be subject to inflated false discovery rates.
 In this repository, we present a solution to those challenges by introducing "nonparametric clustering of single-cell populations" (NCLUSION): an infinite mixture model that leverages Bayesian sparse priors to simultaneously identify marker genes while performing clustering on single-cell expression data.
 NCLUSION uses a scalable variational inference algorithm to perform these analyses on datasets with up to millions of cells.
 In this package and corresponding [documentation](https://microsoft.github.io/nclusion) we demonstrate that NCLUSION (i) matches the performance of other state-of-the-art clustering techniques with significantly reduced runtime and (ii) provides statistically robust and biologically-relevant transcriptomic signatures for each of the clusters it identifies.
 Overall, NCLUSION represents a reliable hypothesis generating tool for understanding patterns of expression variation present in single-cell populations.